The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_3.md

 ## Export to Elasticsearch

-Once the data export tables have been created, they are exorted to Elasticsearch for visualisation in Kibana dashboards.
+Once the data export tables have been created, they are exported to Elasticsearch for visualisation in Kibana dashboards.

 [Link to Script](https://github.com/The-Academic-Observatory/oaebu-workflows/blob/develop/oaebu_workflows/dags/elastic_import_workflow.py)